DPIclimate/broker/303/iteration-2/technical_competency_plan.md

 ***<u>Document Summary</u>***

-This document exists to summarise how Team 3 will show competency.
+This document exists to summarise how Team 3 will show competency for our chosen project.

-The goal of this plan is to be able to show competency through a simple application verified by a set of tests.
+The goal of this plan is to be able to show competency through a simple implementation of our working stack verified by tests.

 We will target a few key use cases to implement in a proof of concept style application.